Felix the Cat: The Movie: Critical reception

 Felix the Cat: The Movie was widely panned by critics and audiences upon its release.
 Halliwell's Film Guide called it a "laboured attempt to update the classic cartoon figure".
 Philip Strick of MFB commented that it was "more likely to bury the ingratiating Felix beyond revival than to stimulate fresh legions of fans".
 In his 2005 book Television Cartoon Shows, Hal Erickson noted that it "managed to salvage whatever marginal charm the 1960 series has had by dressing it up with first class animation and character design".

 Home media

 In the United States, it was not officially released until 1991 on VHS.
 The film was released on VHS on August 23, 1991 by Buena Vista Home Video.
-The film was also a staple of Disney Channel's programming roster during the 1990s.
-As of 2011, its only legitimate DVD releases have occurred in Great Britain, the Netherlands, Bulgaria, Germany, and Serbia, with no Region 1 DVD having been released yet.